Salesforce Sales Cloud

 Sales Cloud feels like admin work, so reps work around it instead of inside it.

-Leadership sees numbers, but not confidence — because pipeline logic doesn't reflect real deal behavior.
+Leadership sees numbers, but not confidence — because pipeline logic does not reflect real deal behavior.

 Manual workarounds everywhere